What Type Of Wood Is Best For Pizza OvensScot Consentino

 Pecan is similar to hickory and cooks the best pizza.
 It gives the pizza a nutty flavor even though it does not burn like hickory.
 This wood should be paired with apple or oak, which burns longer.

-Applewood gives the most authentic pizzeria flavor and is the best to use in your homemade pizza oven.
+Applewood gives the most unique flavor and is the best to use in your homemade pizza oven.
 It burns at higher temperatures, and the flavor sweetens the pizza as well as a great aromatic experience for your guests .

 Mesquite is one of the woods that burn fast and hot.
 Its flavor is heavy, distinctive, and makes your pizza highly flavored.
 Therefore, it should be used sparingly because its flavor may overpower the food’s flavor.

-When choosing wood to cook pizza, avoid using painted, laminated or pressure-heated woods.
+When choosing wood to cook pizza, avoid using painted, laminated or pressure-heated woods and pine .
 These woods have toxic chemicals that can ruin your food.
 Also, woods with higher sap content produce excess soot within your oven.